agrawal-rohit/tic-tac-toe-ai-bots/README.md

 ## What's inside this repo?
 - A fully playable Tic-Tac-Toe environment.
 - A bot trained using Temporal Difference learning (A technique in Reinforcement learning).
-- A bot trained using the Minima Algorithm.
+- A bot trained using the Minimax Algorithm.

 ## How to play against the Bots
 ### If you wish to play against the RL bot